-Your skin is pinched at several specific points of your body and the thickness of the skinfold is measured using a callipers.
+Your skin is pinched at several specific points of your body and the thickness of the skin-fold is measured using a calipers.
 This measures the thickness of the fat under the skin, which is used to calculate the total amount of fat in your body.

 Body mass index

 Your body mass index (BMI) is a measure of your weight taking your height into account.

 The simple formula is … your body weight (in kilograms) divided by the square of your height (in metres).

 For example, if you weigh 80kg and are 1.8m tall, your BMI would be 80/(1.8×1.8) = 24.7.

 Your BMI does not actually measure the percentage of body fat you have.
 It is only a simple number that shows you how fat or thin you are.
 It is a bit rough-and-ready … it fails to take factors such as the size of your frame and how muscular you are into account.

 Nevertheless, the BMI is used by most medical professionals to determine whether your weight is too low, normal, or too high.

 The generally accepted guidelines for non-Asians are as follows: